SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/excitation_demonstration.md

 end
 ```

-This example is going to show a demonstration of how to excite a qubit into state $\left|1\right\rangle$.
+This tutorial is going to show a demonstration of how to excite a qubit into state $\left|1\right\rangle$.

 A Bloch sphere of a system in state one is shown below.